 Microdiscectomy, also known as microdecompression, is a minimally invasive surgical treatment.
 It is performed on patients with a herniated lumbar disc.

-A microdiscectomy isconsidered the gold standard for extracting the herniated portion of the lumbar disc that is pressing on your spinal nerve.
-It is practiced by some specially trained spine surgeons in Mumbai.
+A microdiscectomy is considered the gold standard for extracting the herniated portion of the lumbar disc that is pressing on your spinal nerve.
+It is practised by some specially trained spine surgeons in Mumbai.

 While technically an open procedure, a microdiscectomy utilizes minimally invasive techniques.
 It can be performed with a relatively small incision and minimal tissue disruption or damage.